Temporal Cardiovascular Dynamics for Improved PPG-Based Heart Rate Estimation

 Reference

 Berken Utku Demirel and Christian Holz.
-Learning Heart Rate Patterns for Continuous Heart Rate Estimation with Optical Sensors.
+Temporal Cardiovascular Dynamics for Improved PPG-Based Heart Rate Estimation.
 In Journal of Biomedical and Health Informatics 2025 (IEEE JBHI).